 Before we entered what was then called Phase 3, in August, the three-week average number of new cases in the entire country was 14.

 The number of deaths, from all causes, in Scotland in 2020 was 11% higher than in 2019.

-The arrival of the new more virulent strain has led to important changes.
-Staying at home, other than for exercise or for a few essential reasons, is now a legal requirement throughout mainland Scotland till, at least, the middle of February.
-Analysis by Public Health Scotland indicates that this new strain is responsible for half of the new cases.
-In Dumfries & Galloway the percentage caused by the B117 variation is 90%, and has necessitated the cancellation of operations at Dumfries Infirmary.
+The arrival of new more virulent strains has led to important changes.
+Staying at home, other than for exercise or for a few essential reasons, is now a legal requirement throughout mainland Scotland and the Western Isles till, at least, the beginning of March.
+Schools will begin a phased re-opening, for the very youngest children, on 22 February.

 23 sites in Scotland began to deliver vaccinations to people in the highest priority groups on 8 December.
 The Astra Zeneca/Oxford University is now being rolled out, as well as the Pfizer one, and Moderna's vaccination has also been approved for use in the UK.